M4ban/krishiudyog/README.md

 ## 📝 Description

 KrishiUdyog is a modern e-commerce platform designed to connect farmers directly with consumers.
 The platform aims to eliminate middlemen, ensuring farmers receive fair prices for their produce while consumers get access to fresh, high-quality agricultural products.
+You Can Run the Website Here - https://krishiudyog.vercel.app/

 ## 🌟 Features